 11.2 The Fisherman food tour

-Fisherman (the company) own the fish processing factory, they keep Icelandic cooking classes and food tours.
+Fisherman (the company) owns the fish processing factory.
+They offer Icelandic cooking classes and food tours.
 They also own a gourmet restaurant, a fancy hotel and a guesthouse.
 Basically, they have something for everybody and every budget.

 I took the food tour with them and enjoyed it quite a lot!
-Their guide even had the epic name of Vikingur, and he made a very good job of explaining to us how the fish business works, how the processing and shipment of fish is made so that it gets fresh to the restaurants in all the major capitals.
+Their guide even had the epic name of Vikingur, and he did a very good job of explaining to us how the fish business works, how the processing and shipment of fish is done so it is fresh when it arrives in the restaurants in all the major capitals.

 I will let you discover the exact details, but I will tell you that the tour ends with a quick cooking class on how to prepare “Viking sushi”.

 I liked it so much, in the evening I returned to have dinner in their restaurant (called Talisman)!
-Something I’ve been missing in Iceland until then, as I was always on the road.
+Something I’d been missing in Iceland until then, as I was always on the road.
 The food was delicious and I recommend you try it!

 11.3 Flateyri village

 After the food tour, you still should have enough time to visit the Flateyri village which is built on the other side of the fjord.
 They have made pretty interesting modifications to the terrain in order to protect themselves from avalanches.
 Check it out ;).

-You can visit the nonsense museum here as well as an international doll museum!
+You can visit the Nonsense Museum here as well as the International Dolls Museum!

 Day 12 – Visit Europe’s most western point!